richardhenyash/artofnht/TESTING.md

 * The [About](./about.html) page "Contact Nick" button links to the [Contact](./contact.html) page correctly.

 ### Contact Form ###
+Each input field of the [Contact](./contact.html) form was tested in turn.
 It was found during testing that the "required" attribute had not been added to the "Name", "Email address" and "Message" form inputs.
 This has now been added, and the form was re-tested.
-* The [Contact](./contact.html) form "Name" form input now works correctly.
+* The [Contact](./contact.html) form "Name" input was tested by attempting to submit the form with the "Name" input not populated.
 Input is required in order to submit the form and the user's name(s) entered previously into the browser are available for selection.
+The input works as intended.
-* The [Contact](./contact.html) form "Email address" form input now works correctly.
+* The [Contact](./contact.html) form "Email address" input was tested by attempting to submit the form with the "Email" input not populated, and then with the "Email" input not populated with a valid email address.
 Input is required in order to submit the form, must be in the correct format (requires an @ symbol) and the user's email addresses entered previously into the browser are available for selection.
+The input works as intended.
-* The [Contact](./contact.html) form "Message" form input now works correctly.
+* The [Contact](./contact.html) form "Message" input was tested by attempting to submit the form with the "Message" input not populated.
 Input is required in order to submit the form.
+The input works as intended.
-* The [Contact](./contact.html) form "Send" form input now works correctly.
+* The [Contact](./contact.html) form "Send" buttton was tested by submitting the form.
 A message is displayed saying that the form was submitted succesfully using [Formspree](https://help.formspree.io/hc/en-us) and an email is sent to nickhopet@hotmail.com.
+The button works as intended.

 See [Contact Form Testing](./assets/testing/contact-form) screen prints, a selection of which are also shown below:
 <img src="./assets/testing/contact-form/contact-form-test-name.png" style="margin: 15px; width:250px;">